wavefnx/sigmund/README.md

 Contributions are welcome.
 Users are encouraged to submit pull requests, fork, or alter the code in accordance with the terms outlined in the [LICENSE](LICENSE).

-It's suggested that the `decode` argument is used deliberately to not overload the external function signature API.
+It's suggested that the `signatures` argument is used deliberately to not overload the external function signature API.

 ## Tests
 To run the implemented tests, execute the following command at the root of the repository: